MoaMoaK/SparrowMail/README.md

 As the app is mainly written in python, a Python interpreter is mandatory.
 Works with python2.7.
 The app installation is done through pip so, this tool is needed for a simple installation.
 If not desired all needed packages can be installed manually but, finding the required one is the sole responsability of the user.
+Also, wheel is required for some used packages install it with ; `pip install wheel`
 As the app is meant to have a web interface, having a web server can be usefull.

 ## Production setup